QuantumFluxAlgo/prism-apex-tool/docs/runbooks/data-recovery-gapfill.md

 No helper scripts required—compose overrides live with the repo.

 ### If your compose file doesn’t define `db`
-Use `compose.gapfill-once.nodeps.yml` instead of `compose.gapfill-once.override.yml`.
-This variant removes `depends_on` so you can run gapfill against the live `DATABASE_URL` regardless of service names.
+`compose.gapfill-once.nodeps.yml` skips `depends_on` so you can run gapfill against the live `DATABASE_URL` regardless of service names.
 Example:
 ```bash
 API_ID=$(docker ps --format '{{.ID}} {{.Names}}' | awk 'tolower($0) ~ /(^|-)api(-| |$)/{print $1;exit}')